Texas Series Limited Liability Companies

 While SLLCs potentially offer many potential advantages, they are not for everyone.
 For example:

-- Because the format is still relatively new, some title companies, lenders, insurance companies, governmental agencies, and other business organizations may refuse to deal with a SLLC, or may impose unusual or onerous requirements to do so.
+- Because the format is still relatively new, some title companies, lenders, insurance companies, governmental agencies, and other business organizations may be hesitant to deal with a SLLC, or may impose unusual or onerous requirements to do so.
 In particular, many lenders will only make loans to traditional "special purpose" or "single asset" entities.

 - Only a minority of states have adopted SLLC legislation, and even those states have not adopted a uniform approach.
 Accordingly, a Texas SLLC may not be able to do business in other states, or may not receive the same benefits in other jurisdictions.